grazhopper/svndumptool/README.txt

    revision dates.
 Use 'svndumptool.py check -d dumpfile' to check the revision dates of a dump file.
  * mkdir-exclude may fail in some cases in cvs2svn created dumps.
+ * using -r and -s options on the same path will have unknown results